spraks/akamai-cache-purge/README.md

 And of course akamai-cache-clear itself is open source with a [public repository][dill] on GitHub.

+## CircleCI

+Create build containers on CircleCI and push images to AWS ECR

 ### Installation

 akamai-cache-clear requires [Node.js](https://nodejs.org/) v4+ to run.